aregtech/areg-sdk/README.md

 ### Logging service

-Configure [_log.init_](./framework/areg/resources/log.init) file located in the _./config_ subfolder of binary location.
-The configuration file contains well document description of parameters.
-In most of the cases only scopes and priorities are modified.
-Some common parameters:
+Configure [_log.init_](./framework/areg/resources/log.init) file located in the _./config_ subfolder of binaries.
+In most of the cases only loging scopes and priorities are modified.
+The other parameters are described in _log.init_ file.
 ```
 log.enable = true                         # <== Enable / disable logging globaly
 log.file   = ./logs/%appname%_%time%.log  # <== Logging file mask.
 Used app name and timestamp.